Coleeb/santa/Docs/details/mode.md

 ##### Changing Modes

 There are two ways to change the running mode.
 One is by changing the config.plist.
-The `ClientMode` key is protected while Santa is running and will revert any attempt to change it.
+The `ClientMode` key is protected while santad is running and will revert any attempt to change it.

-Change to __Monitor__ mode without a sync server:
+Change to __Monitor__ mode without a sync-server:

 ```sh
 sudo launchctl unload /Library/LaunchDaemons/com.google.santad.plist